 When you’re installing dividers and shelves, holding the pieces in perfect alignment can be a challenge.
 To make it easier, try using a 90° Corner Clamp.
 This clamp works great on corners.
 It simplifies the process by securing the pieces, and by holding them at 90° angles to one another.
 It’s perfect for assembling T joints because it has a gap in the clamp jaws that allow just one clamp to fit over both pieces.

-Whether you build shelves from solid wood or plywood, they tend to sag over time under the weight of their load.
+Similar to regular edge joints, here you are typically covering the edge of another piece or adding strength or decorative appeal where the two pieces are different thicknesses.
+A great example of this is on bookshelves.
+Whether you build them from solid wood or plywood, they tend to sag over time under the weight of their load.
 With pocket-hole joinery, you can strengthen shelves by adding edging at a 90° angle to the edge.
 Most of the time, edging is oriented so it’s flush with the top face of the shelf, and then hangs below.
 But you can also position the edging so it sticks up above the shelf to help hold items in place.

 1. Cut your edging piece(s) to length, and to width if necessary.
 A good rule is to make the edging twice as wide as the thickness of your shelf.
 So, if you’re using 3/4″ plywood shelves, then 1×2 boards (3/4″ x 1 1/2″ actual dimensions) works great.
 Or you can make your edging yourself by ripping boards to the width you need using the Adaptive Cutting System.